majianjia/DeepPlankter/README.md

 An autonomous wave and wind propelled drone boat.

-It use free energy in the surrunding environment to sail for a very long distance.
+It uses free energy in the surrounding environment to sail for a very long distance.
 It relies on in-air free-rotate wing and the underwater wings to provide propulsion and solar panels to power the onboard electronics.

 ![dp_assembly_render_1.PNG](doc/figures/dp_assembly_render_3.PNG)

 This repo hosts the main design files (PCB, mechanical parts and development logs) of the DeepPlankter project, excluding the boat controller firmware and communication method.

 - The source code of **navigation controller firmware** will be hosted in its own [repo (Not yet public)]()